0xbitx/0xbitx/README.md

 I'm a 20-year-old tool developer with a very unusual area of expertise: creating complex tools for Linux systems.
-I immerse myself in the realm of cybersecurity, concentrating on developing malware, botnet, trojan, ransomware rather than using the typical software.
+I immerse myself in the realm of cybersecurity, concentrating on developing malware, rootkit, botnet, trojan, ransomware rather than using the typical software.
 I realize that's a little scary, but I find it fascinating to investigate more sophisticated hacking techniques.
 ```